tal-z/ApprovalRatingPredictor/README.md

 Scraped from https://projects.fivethirtyeight.com/biden-approval-rating/

-#### How a Decision Tree Classifier Works
+## How a Decision Tree Classifier Works:

-A decision tree classifier is a binary tree structure, which divides a labeled dataset at each node so as to maximize information gain.
+A decision tree classifier is a binary tree structure, which divides a labeled dataset at each node, to maximize information gain at each point of division.
+It is a "greedy" algorithm.

 ###### Example 1:
-Consider a 2D labeled dataset, where each row is a data point:
+Consider a 2D labeled dataset, where each row is an observation:

 | x   | y   | label |
 |-----|-----|-------|